cobaltine/json-fingerprint/README.md

 ### Match fingerprints

-The `fingerprint_match()` is another convenience function that matches JSON data against a fingerprint, and returns either `True` or `False` depending on whether the data matches the fingerprint or not.
+The `match()` is another convenience function that matches JSON data against a fingerprint, and returns either `True` or `False` depending on whether the data matches the fingerprint or not.
 Internally, it will automatically choose the correct version and hash function based on the `target_fingerprint` argument.

 ```python
 import json